h8d13/zucc-fb/readme.md

 Attempt was to cover 99% of cases 0 dependencies and 20mb of fonts added.

 To check your available categories: `ls -la /usr/share/fonts/`

+Building: `xtraktor.sh` just bundles the fonts.
+Then `./iso_mod` creates the ISO.

+---